 Anti-Takeover Protections

 We have included anti-takeover protections in our bylaws.
-Generally, these provisions require board approval for acquisitions of our Shares at thresholds that are different than the statutory tender offer rules described in the section below entitled "The Mexican Securities Market-Tender Offers."
+Generally, these provisions require board approval for acquisitions of our Shares at thresholds that are higher than the statutory tender offer rules set forth in the Securities Market Law.